-“Katherine is known across IFES as a collaborative, respected and trustworthy colleague, and someone with the highest standards of professionalism, integrity, and a deep commitment to IFES and to our values and mission,” said IFES President & CEO Anthony Banbury.
+“Katherine is known across IFES as a collaborative, respected, and trustworthy colleague, and someone with the highest standards of professionalism, integrity, and a deep commitment to IFES and to our values and mission,” said IFES President & CEO Anthony Banbury.

-Before joining IFES, Ellena was the acting vice president of the United States New Zealand Council, research and faculty associate with the U.S. Naval Postgraduate School’s Department of Defense Analysis and a diplomat with the New Zealand Ministry of Foreign Affairs and Trade focused on politics and security in Southeast Asia.
+Before joining IFES, Ellena was the acting vice president of the United States New Zealand Council, a research and faculty associate with the U.S. Naval Postgraduate School’s Department of Defense Analysis, and a diplomat with the New Zealand Ministry of Foreign Affairs and Trade focused on politics and security in Southeast Asia.
 This last position included two years with the New Zealand Embassy in Jakarta, Indonesia, where she helped manage New Zealand government responses to both a natural disaster and a terrorist attack.

 Ellena is a special advisor to the Standing Committee on Election Law at the American Bar Association and a member of the Scientific Committee for the Global Network on Electoral Justice.
 She holds a master’s degree in law with honors from the University of Canterbury, bachelor’s degrees in law and philosophy from the University of Canterbury, and a diploma for graduates in international development from the University of London’s London School of Economics.
 She was admitted as a barrister and solicitor to the High Court of New Zealand in 2004 and is a member of the American Bar Association and New Zealand Law Society.